billyyu2000/SonySpresense2021/README.md

 # Mobile Robot Controlled by Hand Gestures Using ToF Sensor

 A research project demonstrating intuitive hand gesture control for mobile robots using Time-of-Flight (ToF) sensors and computer vision.

+Code of this project is in the file spresense and the Powerpoint for presentation is uploaded as pdf with pictures of the whole system.

 **Developed by:** Zekang Yu
 **Institution:** Tadokoro Lab, Sony SS Report 2022-02-28